 |Did you know? |

 This is because it’s common for movers to transfer your stuff onto huge freight haulers along with other customers’ belongings during transit.
 As a result, your belongings may be loaded and unloaded multiple times while the movers make other deliveries, increasing the chance your things may be broken or even mixed up with another customer’s belongings and never arrive at your new home.
 Yep.
 That hand-carved cabinet you inherited could just vanish, never to be found.
+But, rest easy.
+Moving with a PODS container means your stuff can be delivered from home to home with no middleman in between.

 5 Easy Steps for Loading Your Truck or Moving Container